Local Spotlight: Interview with our local partner in China

 Further from the tourist trail is a Catholic Church in the town of Dali, in China's Yunnan province.
 At first glance it looks like a traditional Daoist or Buddhist temple, built in the classical Chinese style.
 It's only the crosses on top of the building that mark it in the neighbourhood.
 Built by French missionaries in the 1930's, mass is said every day, and a congregation of around 60 attend Sunday service.
 When we visited the church was tended to by a nun in her 90s.

-People often think of China as a homogenous, uniform kind of place, but dig a little deeper and there's a plurality of religions, ethnicity, landscapes and culture.
-There are limitless options for visitors and something to suit everyone...in fact the biggest problem is deciding what do first.
+People often think of China as a homogeneous, uniform kind of place, but dig a little deeper and there's a plurality of religions, ethnicity, landscapes and culture.
+There are limitless options for visitors and something to suit everyone.